Baked tuna steak with a honey, soy sauce and ginger glaze served nice and pink is a wonderful way to cook and serve fish for a midweek meal.

 I have served my baked tuna steak with my delicious and simple soba noodle salad in these pictures.

 Other noodle dishes that work particularly well would be my yaki udon noodle stir fry, sweet chilli noodles and sweet and sour stir-fried noodles.
-All of these are best-served warm so require a little more planning.
+All of these are best served warm, so they require a little more planning.

 Equipment Used

-• Kitchen knife and chopping board to carve the tuna.
+- A kitchen knife and a chopping board to carve the tuna.

 Easy Baked Tuna Steak Recipe